Projected transverse momentum resummation in top-antitop pair production at LHC

 Recent developments on the criteria to implement the region analysis can be found in \cite{Ananthanarayan:2018tog,Plenter:2020lop,Heinrich:2021dbf}.

 As the first application of the domain completeness, we explore the relevant modes for the $\vec{q}_{\tau_{\perp}}$ integral here.
-Following from Eq.~\eqref{eq:QCDF}, two types of scales will be involved, one of $\order(q_{\tau})$ and another of $\order(\Mttbar)$.
+From Eq.~\eqref{eq:QCDF}, two types of scales will be involved, one of $\order(q_{\tau})$ and the other of $\order(\Mttbar)$.
 In order to disentangle the influences of those two scales and to also fulfil the constraints of \cite{Jantzen:2011nz}, we identify the dynamic regions for the rejection component as follows

 To precisely separate both regimes and still cover the complete integration range, we introduce the auxiliary boundary $\Lambda_{\tau}$ satisfying $M_\ttbar\gg\Lambda_{\tau}\gg q_{\tau}$, from which the two non-intersecting intervals read $|\vec{q}_{\tau_{\perp}}|\lesssim\Lambda_{\tau}$ and $\Lambda_{\tau} \lesssim|\vec{q}_{\tau_{\perp}}|$.
 However, as demonstrated in \cite{Jantzen:2011nz}, those auxiliary boundary dependences will all drop out after assembling all relevant domains.
 Their dependence is thus dropped in the following.
 An analogous analysis is also applied to the phase space integral for the real emissions in Eq.~\eqref{eq:def:QCD:phaseInt}, which leads to,